 |

-bound4blue is a company based in Spain making waves in the shipping industry with its innovative eSAIL suction sails, which produce six to seven times more lift than a conventional sail but are rigid towers.
+How suction sails work on huge ships bound4blue is a company based in Spain making waves in the shipping industry with its innovative eSAIL suction sails, which produce six to seven times more lift than a conventional sail but are rigid towers.
 Looking like giant cylinders, bound4blue says its technology, which ranges in height from 12 m to 36 m, works "by utilizing a fan system to drag air across the sail's aerodynamically optimized surface, generating propulsive efficiency."
-The company says in some applications on large ships, a pair of autonomously controlled eSAILs can cut fuel consumption and carbon emissions by 15%.
-Several cargo and tanker ships are testing the technology in installations of one to four units.
+In some large-ship applications, a pair of autonomously controlled eSAILs can cut fuel consumption by 15%.
 [Credit: Image courtesy of bound4blue]

 Learn how suction sails work.

-Learn even more specifics about how the bound4blue sails work here. |
+Learn even more specifics about how the bound4blue sails work. |

 |